ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 -   It improves performance when the ORACLE_GROUP_COMMIT property is enabled.
 -   At present, this property only affects the INSERT and DELETE statements.
 -   To disable Array DML, set this property to 1.
+-   If users use the LOB interface to update LOB data, the Array DML feature will not work.

 ##### ORACLE_UPDATE_STATEMENT_CACHE_SIZE